Donetsk: Religion

 Donetsk's residents belong to religious traditions including the Eastern Orthodox Church Eastern Catholic Churches, Protestantism, and the Roman Catholic Church, as well as Islam and Judaism.
 The religious body with the most members is the Ukrainian Orthodox Church (Moscow Patriarchate) and Ukrainian Orthodox Church of the Kyivan Patriarchate.

 In 2014, a leaflet carrying the signature of the "Chairman of Donetsk's temporary government Denis Pushilin" was distributed to Jews on the festival of Passover.
 The leaflet asked Donetsk's Jewish citizens to register themselves, their property, and their families to the pro-Russian authorities.
 The leaflet claimed that failure to comply with its demands would result in the revocation of citizenship and confiscation of property.
 The leaflet prompted confusion and fear among Donetsk's Jewish population, who saw echoes of the Holocaust in the leaflet.
 Pushilin denied any connection with the leaflets and called them a provocation.

 Media

-Five television stations operate within Donetsk:
+Three television stations operate within Donetsk: